Can Serrapeptase unblock fallopian tubes?

 How can Serrapeptase help with blocked fallopian tubes?

-Over the last ten years or so there have been many testimonials from women that have used Serrapeptase to help them unblock their fallopian tubes, we know the answer to can Serrapeptase unblock fallopian tubes but how does it work?
+Over the last ten years or so there have been many testimonials from women that have used Serrapeptase to help them unblock their fallopian tubes, we know the answer to can Serrapeptase unblock fallopian tubes but how does

-Robert replied that Serrapeptase is a natural way to unlock fallopian tubes by getting to the cause of the blockage namely scar tissue and adhesions and dissolving them away in a natural way, then the tubes can heal themselves.
+The answer was that Serrapeptase is a natural way to unlock fallopian tubes by getting to the cause of the blockage namely scar tissue and adhesions and dissolving them away in a natural way, then the tubes can heal themselves.

 How many Serrapeptase a day?